szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1350:** Make Wakizashis and Ninja-Tos deal 2d4 instead of 1d8 and have a speed factor of 3

 This mostly exists to create a differentiating factor in terms of damage from long swords.
 I think the inclination is clearly towards "Kara-Turan/eastern blades are higher quality".
+In practical terms, it means that these swords will deal more minimum damage compared to long swords and scimitars, and luck bonuses would allow maximum damage dealt with less effort.

 Additionally this will make ninja-tos have a speed factor of 3 by default, like short swords and wakizashis, since they are technically short swords.
+This will also make them equally valuable as backstabbing weapons by reducing the delay until a successful attack is made.

 **Component 1351:** Make Wakizashis a piercing/slashing weapon

 This makes wakizashis hit as a slashing weapon if the circumstances favor it.
 IRL it is really a slashing sword anyway, but I want to preserve the original damage type (which is better than slashing in most situations, especially against enemies that use wearable armor).

-**Component 1360:** Make Light Crossbows get 1.5 APR
+**Component 1360:** Make Light Crossbows get +1/2 more APR

 Just a small bonus to make it more interesting and different compared to heavy crossbows.
 It's not too far-fetched anyway to think smallers crossbows can be reloaded faster.
 This will affect crossbows that have an APR bonus already, i.e. 1/2 APR will be added.

 **Component 1370:** Make Katanas deal 2d5 instead of 1d10

 This mostly exists to create a differentiating factor in terms of damage from long swords.
 I think the inclination is clearly towards "Kara-Turan/eastern blades are higher quality".
+In practical terms, it means that katanas will deal more minimum damage, and luck bonuses would allow maximum damage dealt with less effort.

 **Component 1400:** Make Bastard Swords deal 1d8+1 by default